Our experts answer your questions with a smile

 A strategic partnership with The Norwegian Electric Vehicle Association

-Nio has formed a strategic partnership with The Norwegian Electric Vehicle Association, which has been campaigning for electric vehicles for 25 years.
+Nio has formed a strategic partnership with The Norwegian Electric Vehicle Associationan association that has been campaigning for electric vehicles for 25 years.

 Christina Bu

-Nio follows in the footsteps of Xiopeng Motors (XPeng) in Norway.
+Nio is following in the footsteps of Xiopeng Motors (XPeng) in Norway.
 The rival Chinese manufacturer began exporting its G3i electric SUV to Norway last September.

 Nio claims to be Tesla's rival

-China's Nio Inc. is a self-proclaimed rival to Tesla Inc. and wants to make its mark in Europe.
-It's obvious: the continent is becoming the world's biggest market for electric cars.
+Chinese company Nio Inc. is a self-proclaimed rival of Tesla Inc., which wants to make its mark in Europe.
+It was obvious: the continent is becoming the world's largest market for electric cars.

-Often referred to as "China's Tesla", the electric vehicle manufacturer has succeeded in selling a few electric SUVs in the fast-growing Chinese market.
+Often referred to as 'China's Tesla', the electric vehicle manufacturer has managed to sell a number of electric SUVs in the fast-growing Chinese market.

 At NIO Day 2020 in Chengdu, NIO unveiled its next electric vehicle: the NIO ET7.
-The NIO ET7 aims to compete with Tesla on its most premium models, promising battery prowess and a range of 1,000 km.
+The NIO ET7 aims to compete with Tesla on its most premium models, promising new levels of performance in terms of battery and autonomy of 1,000 km.

 A fragile business model

 Despite support measures and financial backing in China, the company was unable to manufacture its own cars or generate profits there.
-In the spring of 2020, Nio was bailed out by Beijing.
-Given that it continued to spend crazy amounts of money and couldn't afford to pay its workers on time, Nio entered into an investment agreement with the government of Anhui province, which invested 7 billion yuan ($1.08 billion) in cash in the company.
-A group of related strategic investors holds just over 24% of the company's main entity, NIO China.
+In spring 2020, Nio was bailed out by Beijing.
+Given that it was still spending crazy amounts of money and couldn't afford to pay its workers on time, Nio entered into an investment agreement with the government of Anhui province, which invested 7 billion yuan ($1.08 billion) in cash in the company.
+A group of related strategic investors owns just over 24 % of the company's main entity, NIO China.

-Since the company was founded, it has never been profitable.
+The company has never been profitable since it was founded.
 The reason is simple.
 The start-up faces an existential problem: Nio does not manufacture its own cars.
 It has a manufacturing agreement with Jianghuai Automobile Group Co. or JAC, which is due to expire this month.
-Under this agreement, Nio pays per vehicle and compensates the state-owned automaker for its operating losses.
+Under this agreement, Nio pays per vehicle and compensates the state-owned car manufacturer for its operating losses.

 The European market: an Eldorado for Chinese manufacturers?

-Many Chinese electric car brands have already set foot in Europe.
+Many brands of Chinese electric cars have already set foot in Europe.

 MG Motor

-It is an English sports car manufacturer founded in 1924.
+It is a British sports car manufacturer founded in 1924.
 Since 2006, the brand has belonged to SAIC Motor Europe, a subsidiary of the Chinese group Shanghai Automotive Industry Corporation (SAIC).

-MG Motor has entered France in 2020 with its 100% electric SUV, the MG ZS EV.
+In 2020, MG Motor entered the French market with its 100% electric SUV, the first of its kind in Europe.
+MG ZS EV.

 Aiways

-Aiways is a Chinese automotive brand founded in 2017 and based in China.
+Aiways is a Chinese car brand created in 2017 and based in China.

-The Aiways U5 is a 100% electric-powered SUV, unveiled at the Geneva Motor Show in March 2019.
+The Aiways U5 is a 100 % electric-powered SUV, to be unveiled at the Geneva Motor Show in March 2019.
 It is the first production vehicle from the Chinese brand Aiways.
-The U5 is equipped with a 140 kW (190 hp) electric motor and 315 N m of torque, combined with a battery providing a theoretical maximum range of 560 km.
+The U5 is powered by a 140 kW (190 bhp) electric motor with 315 Nm of torque, combined with a battery that gives it a theoretical maximum range of 560 km.

-Other Chinese electric vehicle brands will soon be setting up in France, adding to the existing range of electric cars.
+Other Chinese electric vehicle brands will soon be arriving in France, adding to the existing range of electric cars.